SModelS/smodels/docs/manual/source/BasicInput.rst

 The SLHA format is usually more compact and best suited for supersymmetric models.
 On the other hand, an LHE file can always be generated for any BSM model (through the use of your favorite MC generator).\ [#f1]_ In this case, however, the precision of the results is limited to the MC statistics used to generate the file.
-*We also point out that all the decays appearing in the LHE input are assumed to be prompt and this input format should not be used if the model contains meta-stable particles*.
-An example of how to add the width information after reading an LHE input file can be found in `this notebook <lheLLPExample.html>`_ .

 *In the case of SLHA input only*, the production cross sections for the BSM states also have to be included in the SLHA file as SLHA blocks, according to the :ref:`SLHA cross section format <xsecSLHA>`